pageler/52_rounded-navbar/README.md

-Exploring an animated navbar controlled by css and JavaScrip.
+Exploring an animated navbar controlled by css and JavaScript.